autopi-io/documentation/docs/hardware/generation-3/connection_overview.md

 ---

-This is a diagram shows the connection possibilities of the second generation AutoPi.
+This is a diagram shows the connection possibilities of the 3<sup>rd</sup> generation AutoPi.

 1. USER EXT 1
 2. USER EXT 2
-3. GPIO
+3. GPIO pins for RPi and external connections
 4. GPIO Jumper to always force 5V on the RPi
 5. JST connector for external speaker
 6. OBD-II connector to vehicle